audwinoyong/project3-43/README.md

 May 13 : Drink detail screen.
 Navigate to Ingredient -> Alcohol -> Click on the image to display information about the drink/method/other ingredients/amount.

 May 13: Add Firebase db connection and Firebase Authentication with a Pre-Built auth screen.
 Providers allowed are Email/Password and Google

+May 13-18:
+  - Merged Firebase commits.
+  - Reworked DrinkDetailController - image bounce, navigationBar is now translucent.
+  - Added buttons -> swiping in DrinkMatchingController for ease of access -> Can be easily changed to navigation bar later on, but it's done.
+  - Added image placeholder incase of network lag when displaying the image.
+  - Drinks are now swipeable, able to view them by swiping left/right.
+Selection is still the same.
+  - Added pull to refresh to IngredientSelectionScreen
+  - Displayed a dedicated view for network errors on IngredientSelectionScreen.
+  - Added search to IngredientSelectionScreen.
+  - Transparent tutorial is now visible for a first time user : Only visible when using DrinkMatchingScreen.